Amber Heard: Activism

-In November 2016, Heard was filmed for a public service announcement (PSA) on domestic violence for the #GirlGaze Project.
-In the PSA, she spoke about the importance of women helping each other and reminded those women affected by violence against women (VAW) that they are not alone while also encouraging them to "speak up."
-She also highlighted the importance of taking responsibility for how VAW is dealt with and talked about "in the media and in our culture" with the aim of making it easier for survivors to come forward and to stand up for themselves.
-She echoed similar sentiments in a letter addressed to "[her] silent sisters everywhere" and published in the December 2016 issue of Porter magazine.
-In the letter, she wrote, among other things, that "No matter how terrible or terrifying surviving trauma may be, unfortunately it can pale in comparison to what follows" and that "It isn’t easy to raise your voice, to stand up for yourself and your truth and to do it ‘alone’."
-Furthermore, she assured "every woman who is suffering in silence" that "you are not alone" and that "You may not see us, but we are there.
+In November 2016, Heard appeared in a public service announcement (PSA) on domestic violence for the #GirlGaze Project.
+In the PSA, she spoke about the importance of making it easier for violence against women (VAW) survivors to come forward and self-advocate.
+She also highlighted the importance of taking responsibility for how VAW is handled and discussed in society.
+In a letter published in the December 2016 issue of Porter magazine, she spoke to "every woman who is suffering in silence", assuring them that they "may not see us, but we are there.
 Your sisters are everywhere... and we are with you."